fluxcd/helm-operator/docs/helmrelease-guide/introduction.md

 $ kubectl apply -f podinfo.yaml
 ```

-Take a look at the logs of the Helm operator deployment and you will see the
+Take a look at the logs of the Helm Operator deployment and you will see the
 Helm installation was performed almost instantly after applying the resource:

 ```console